mfc/flashing-docs/walkthrough for flashing heads on an x230.md

-# Walkthrough for flashing Heads on an x230
+# Walkthrough for getting Heads on an x230

 # Required Hardware
 * Raspberry Pi 3 Model B